runtimeverification/k/USER_MANUAL.md

 1.  sentences that define our *system's primitives*, including:

     -   **sort declarations:** define new categories of primitive datatypes
+    -   **sort synonym declaration:** defines a copy of an existing sort with a new name
     -   **Backus-Naur Form (BNF) grammar declarations:** define the operators that inhabit our primitive datatypes
     -   **lexical syntax declarations:** define lexemes/tokens for the